MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 19. To save the profile, select **Create**.

 > [!NOTE]
 > If you need to re-enroll your Automated Device Enrollment device, you need to first [add the serial number of the device as a corporate identifier](corporate-identifiers-add.md).
-You might need to re-enroll your ADE device if you're troubleshooting a problem, like the device not receiving policy.
+You might need to re-enroll your ADE device if you're troubleshooting a problem, like if the device isn't receiving policy.
 To re-enroll:
 > 1. Retire the device from the Intune console.
 > 2. [Add the device's serial number as a corporate device identifier](corporate-identifiers-add.md).
 > 3. Re-enroll the device by downloading Company Portal and completing device enrollment.